Home

 By Kimberly

-❤️Looking for notable Arab leaders posters to celebrate Arab Heritage Month and decorate your bulletin board, hallway, door, or classroom?
-Introduce 10 important people with Arab heritage and the meaningful contributions they made with these printable posters!
+❤️Looking for notable Latino historical figures posters to celebrate Hispanic Heritage Month and decorate your bulletin board, hallway, door, or classroom?
+Introduce 10 different important Hispanic Americans, learn about their occupations and meaningful contributions they made with these printable posters!

 .................................................................................................................................................